With 2.5 quintillion bytes of data created every day, it’s no wonder big data engineer jobs are skyrocketing.

 Here are some sample work experience responsibilities to consider for your big data engineer resume:

-Remember, even early-career data engineers can demonstrate their on-the-job skills from past apprenticeships.
+Remember, even data engineers with no work experience can demonstrate their on-the-job skills from past apprenticeships.
 List prominent mentors and how you assisted their efforts for doing the jobs listed above.

 Does your big data engineer resume need an education section?